TheLastMillennial/HD-Picture-Viewer/ReadMe.md

 ### Dependancies:
-These should already be included in the release. hdlib.8xv (HD Graphics Library): https://github.com/TheLastMillennial/toolchain gfx16.8xv (16 bit Graphics Library): https://github.com/EzCE/gfx16/tree/main
+These should already be included in the release.
+- hdlib.8xv (HD Graphics Library): https://github.com/TheLastMillennial/toolchain
+- gfx16.8xv (16 bit Graphics Library): https://github.com/EzCE/gfx16/tree/main

 ### Converting Pictures:
-Convert a picture using the HD Picture Viewer Converter: https://github.com/TheLastMillennial/HDPictureViewerConverter2/releases
+Convert a picture using the HD Picture Viewer Converter: https://github.com/TheLastMillennial/HDPictureViewerConverter2/releases <br>
 Refer to the HD Picture Viewer Converter's readme.md file for instructions on converting a picture.

-Alternatively, you can use a web converter created and maintained by Peter Marheine: https://taricorp.gitlab.io/hdpictureconverter-rs/
+Alternatively, you can use a web converter created and maintained by Peter Marheine: https://taricorp.gitlab.io/hdpictureconverter-rs/ <br>
 Please note I cannot guarantee the web converter's compatibility with this program.

 ### Written tutorial: